Matt4llan/SIEM-Azure-Sentinel/README.md

 ![image](https://github.com/Matt4llan/SIEM-Azure-Sentinel/assets/156334555/2cdbfb1a-1535-400e-9424-eaff70a1e651)

 Now were going to click 'Add' then were going to 'Add Query' here again were going to use a custom KQL query to give us the data we need and add in 'summarize event_count=count() by' so we can use the 'Event Count' to Change the size of the dots on the map to show attack count size.
+I also want to remove the 'Sample Data' that was added and also remove and empty entries from the log.

 ```
 Failed_RDP_GEO_CL